api-platform/docs/core/file-upload.md

 }
 ```

-## Linking a MediaObject resource to another resource
+## Linking a MediaObject Resource to Another Resource

 We now need to update our `Book` resource, so that we can link a `MediaObject`
 to serve as the book cover.